Frequently asked questions about laptops

 The University has purchased Antivirus software for Windows and Macintosh for all student computers and it is available at no charge for download through the Resources tab in PioneerWeb.

 In order to use the wireless network, you need to have logged in to PioneerWeb and have a wireless ethernet adapter capable of the WPA2-Enterprise encryption protocol.
-You will be asked to authenticate with your DU ID and Password.
+You will be asked to authenticate with your DU email address and password.
 The automated configuration utility can be accessed by connecting to the network "DU WiFi" and launching an Internet browser.
 Accessing the Wireless Networks at the University of Denver

 It is important to note that wireless network connectivity is not a replacement for traditional wired connectivity.
 Wireless connections are considerably slower than the wired connections.
 Many new computers are equipped with integrated 802.11b/g/n wireless devices.

 DU offers students use of more than 20 high-speed public black and white laser printers and color laser printers at convenient locations on campus for student use.
 The University allocates $21.00 in printing credits per quarter (Simplex: .07 B/W, .70 color) to students.
 If a student uses all of their printing funds in a quarter, the printing charges are automatically deducted from their flex-account.
 Please visit the DUnet setup page to install the most up-to-date printer drivers.
 If you would like to use a personal printer on our network, please read about connecting devices to the Campus Network.